raspberrypi/documentation/configuration/security.md

 ```bash
 sudo deluser -remove-home pi
 ```
-This command will result in a warning that the group `pi` has now more members.
+This command will result in a warning that the group `pi` has no more members.
 This group is, however, removed along with the `pi` user itself by the deluser command, so that the warning can be ignored.

 ## Make `sudo` require a password